Schengen visa to residence permit

 6. Conclusion

-Even though it is technically possible to convert a Schengen visa into a residence permit, this is extremely rare in administrative practice and involves significant legal hurdles.
+Even if it is technically possible to convert a Schengen visa into a residence permit , this is extremely rare in administrative practice and associated with significant legal hurdles.
 The legal requirements for waiving the visa procedure are strict, and such a conversion can only be enforced in very few, well-founded exceptional cases.
 Furthermore, the lack of fictitious effect and the suspicion of intent to deceive in the visa procedure significantly hamper the chances of success.
 In practice, converting a Schengen visa is therefore extremely difficult, or in most cases impossible, unless there are clear legal claims and exceptional circumstances.
 Anyone seeking permanent residence in Germany should therefore follow the regular route via a national visa (Type D) and submit their application to the responsible German diplomatic mission abroad.
 Otherwise, they risk not only the rejection of their residence permit but also serious consequences under their residence law, including deportation.
-This is especially true because the immigration authorities view the conversion of Schengen visas with great skepticism.
+This is especially true because immigration authorities view the conversion of Schengen visas with great skepticism.
 Anyone applying for a residence permit with a Schengen visa is immediately subject to general suspicion by the immigration authorities.
-This significantly complicates the process.
+This complicates the process considerably.